CieriA/rusty-chess/README.md

 - En passant
 - Pawn upgrade
 - Check, Checkmate and Stalemate
+- Tie by 50 moves rules
 - Every normal feature of chess not cited in the [future features](#features-to-implement-coming-soon)

 ## Features to implement (Coming soon!)
-- Treating the pawn promotion as a Movement instead of a totally different thing
+- Treat the pawn promotion as a Movement instead of a totally different thing
+- Change the game module to have a `Game` struct instead of only a `run` function
 - Tie by repeated moves (3 or 5)
-- Tie by missing material
+- Tie by missing material (Now it only works when kings are the only piece on the board)
-- Tie by 50 moves rules
 - Minimax for implementing a bot

 ## Requirements